All Episodes

 It's Jane Fonda.

-What Jane Fonda said was in response to Meredith Vierra said, Jane, you you you were not a big fan of vagina monologues at first, so what turned you around on it?
+What Jane Fonda said was, in response to Meredith Viera, I said, Jane, you were not a big fan of vagina monologues at first.

-Jane says, Well, I live in Georgia, okay?
+Jane says, well, I live in Georgia, okay?

-That's probably what Snurder was.
+That's probably what Snerdley says.

 What's that got to do with it?